zachpmanson/notes/notes/Archive/Problems/JavaScript YYYY-MM-DD in Local Time.md

   - javascript
   - dirty-hacks
 ---
-The [[JavaScript]] [[datetime]] library is anemic.
+The [[Notes/Software/Development/Programming Languages/JavaScript/JavaScript]] [[datetime]] library is anemic.
 If you need the current date in the user's locale written in YYYY-MM-DD, use this fun hack:

 ```
 let currentDate = new Date().toLocaleString("sv").slice(0, 10);